PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/_Master.md

 Basic Threats

-•combat is occurring
+ - combat is occurring

-•character has been attacked
+ - character has been attacked

-•character has been attacked with lethal force
+ - character has been attacked with lethal force

-•enemy is using automatic weapons (burst fire)
+ - enemy is using automatic weapons (burst fire)

-•enemy is using explosives
+ - enemy is using explosives

-•enemy is using incendiary weapons
+ - enemy is using incendiary weapons

-•enemy is obviously irrational/insane (rabid, psychotic, on meth, etc.)
+ - enemy is obviously irrational/insane (rabid, psychotic, on meth, etc.)

-•enemy is charging and is (a) mounted, (b) in a vehicle, or(c) an animal larger than human size Tactical Considerations
+ - enemy is charging and is (a) mounted, (b) in a vehicle, or(c) an animal larger than human size Tactical Considerations

-•ambushed (no advance warning)
+ - ambushed (no advance warning)

-• fighting in darkness (night-vision gear negates this condition)
+ -  fighting in darkness (night-vision gear negates this condition)

-•character and allies are outnumbered 2:1 or more
+ - character and allies are outnumbered 2:1 or more

-•character can’t see enemy
+ - character can’t see enemy

-•character has no weapon that can reach or harm enemy
+ - character has no weapon that can reach or harm enemy

-•enemy has clearly superior position (high ground, prepared fighting positions)
+ - enemy has clearly superior position (high ground, prepared fighting positions)

-•enemy has clearly superior armament
+ - enemy has clearly superior armament

-•enemy has clearly superior mobility
+ - enemy has clearly superior mobility

-•escape is impossible (fight or die)
+ - escape is impossible (fight or die)

 ## Injuries